-Procedure:
+Procedure

-- 1) Demonstrate drawing shapes on a chalkboard.
+- 1. Demonstrate drawing shapes on a chalkboard.
 Have the children start with drawing a circle the size of a quarter in pencil.
 Boy pictures require, directly under the circle, a small slanted triangle for a shirt and a vertical rectangle for pants.
 Girl pictures require, directly under the circle, a large slanted triangle for a dress.
-Both the boy and girl images need smaller triangles for arms. - 2) Black pastels can now be distributed.
+Both the boy and girl images need smaller triangles for arms. - 2.
+Black pastels can now be distributed.
 Have the children draw straight sticks around the circle, pointing down.
-This will be hair. - 3) Have the children draw an oval around the head.
+This will be hair. - 3.
+Have the children draw an oval around the head.
 This will be a sombrero.
-Have the children color the sombrero yellow. - 4) Have each child pick three of their favorite colors and draw and color three circles to represent balloons.
+Have the children color the sombrero yellow. - 4.
+Have each child pick three of their favorite colors and draw and color three circles to represent balloons.
 Encourage the children to use bright, bold colors.
 They should then color in the face with a flesh-toned pastel.
-The clothes should also be colored using bright, bold colors. - 5) Color the bottom of the picture green for grass. - 6) Distribute blue watercolors.
-Have the children fill in the remaining white background with blue for the sky. - 7) As a finishing touch, use a fine tip black marker and have each artist draw two dots for eyes and a dot for the mouth.
-Also, draw strings from the bottom of the balloons to the hands of the children in the drawing.
+The clothes should also be colored using bright, bold colors. - 5.
+Color the bottom of the picture green for grass. - 6.
+Distribute blue watercolors.
+Have the children fill in the remaining whit background with blue for the sky. - 7.
+As a finishing touch, use a fine tip black marker and have each artist draw two dots for eyes and a dot for the mouth.
+Also, draw strings from the bottom of the balloons to the hands of the children in the drawing. - 8.
+Cover the entire artwork with a fixative spray to seal the oil pastels.